 As we approach the 2021 tax season, Collins Consulting will not be doing in person tax return appointments.
 This is not due to COVID-19, but because Congress has significantly added to, and changed, the required information on a tax return which has made it much more complex and time consuming.

 All tax preparation will be done via drop offs, email or fax:

-- There is a new secure drop off box in the main entrance of our location inside of TS Bank in Treynor, Iowa.
-The drop box is the front vestibule near the ATM and available for drop offs 24/7
+- There is a secure drop off box in the main entrance of our location inside of TS Bank in Treynor, Iowa.
+The drop box is located in the front vestibule near the ATM and available for drop offs 24/7

 - You can also submit documents to email@example.com

 - Fax documents to (712) 314-6334

 A Collins Consulting tax preparer will contact you via phone, email or Zoom (video conference) to review your return before its finalized.
 Once the return is finalized with you, we will send the tax documents via DocuSign for you to e-sign and return.
 If you do not have access to a computer or prefer a paper copy of your return, you may request a paper copy for an additional fee and we can discuss your delivery choice at the time of your return review.
 From the DocuSign email, you can download to save or print a copy of your tax return.

 Additionally, we are asking clients to drop off copies of documents and not the originals.
 This will allow us to work on your return digitally, via email through secure e-signatures.

 Please complete the REQUIRED organizer and return to Collins with your tax documents if you are filing personal taxes.